 Send Broadcasts automatically on a date and time of your choosing.

-Whether you like to bulk-schedule emails in advance or simply don't want to let yourself forget to send an important message, this feature allows you to set it and forget it!
+Whether you like to bulk-schedule emails in advance or simply don't want to forget to send an important message later on, our Broadcast scheduling feature lets you set your Broadcast to send at a future date and time, and then get on with creating.

 2. On the Publish page, select "Send email"

-When you do so, you'll get options for selecting your From address, recipients, and more.
-Go ahead to set those up.
+When you do this, you'll get options for selecting your From address, recipients, and more.
+Go ahead and set these up.

 Then, to schedule your Broadcast for a future date and time, click the pencil icon next to where it says "Send now":